lxsameer/blog/src/_posts/2014-11-29-fatty-liver.md

 **LiverGol** is a commercial supplement which contains a great deal of **Silybum marianum**.
 There isn't any known side effect for this supplement.
 I easily healed my liver using this medicine.

+I tried to summarize everything and avoid blabbing, So long story short the key to a successful diet is **to have a healthy liver**.